sgiannuzzi39/reuters_project/README.md

 | `gatekeeping_stage_reasoning` | llm explanation for `gatekeeping_stage` assignment |
 | `gatekeeping_low_confidence` | `1` if the llm flagged the gatekeeping classification as uncertain |
 | `dedup_hash` | sha-256 of title + org + url |

+---

+## Development notes

+Dashboard HTML and CSS were designed with assistance from [Claude Code](https://claude.ai/code) (Anthropic).
+All data collection, classification pipelines, and analytical decisions are the author's own.